 Being involved in a commercial truck accident is an incredibly serious matter.
 In addition to dealing with your injuries, you may now have legal rights that should be protected in what amounts to a very complex legal situation.
 Truck accident claims aren’t as simple to navigate as other types of vehicle accidents.

 Trucking companies are just that: companies.
 You are an individual.
-The trucking company involved has an entire legal team at their disposal.
+The trucking company involved has an entire legal team at its disposal.
 If you don’t have an experienced truck accident lawyer on your side, one of two things will happen to your claim.
-You will either be denied outright or you will not be paid enough to even cover your bills, let alone getting paid what your claim is truly worth.
+You will either be denied outright or you will not be paid enough to even cover your bills, let alone get paid what your claim is truly worth.

 The insurance company representing the trucking company may talk you into signing a settlement agreement that isn’t fair to you.
 Their insurance company isn’t looking out for what is in your best interest.
 Honestly, the only “best interest” they have in mind is their own.
 They want to pay out as little as possible so that they can keep a healthy profit margin.
 Don’t sign anything without first talking to an attorney of your own.
 A truck accident attorney has the job of advising you about what is in your best interest.
 They can also deal with the insurance company on your behalf and help you get a fair payout for your accident.